chameerabot/swv-devops/README.md

    - Ensure this IAM role allows the IAM CLI user to assume it.

 4. **Update IAM Role ARN:**
-   - Update the IAM role ARN in the infra-live/terraform.tfvars file for the assume_role_arn variable
+   - Update the IAM role ARN in the infra-live/terraform.tfvars file for the 'assume_role_arn' variable

 ### Semgrep App Token
 - Obtain a Semgrep app token for the Semgrep Scan Job.